loydvalp/Module_19_Deep_Learning/README.md

  7. Do your best to optimize your model training and input data to achieve a target predictive accuracy higher than 75%.
  8. Create a new README.txt file within the same folder as your AlphabetSoupChallenge.ipynb notebook.
 Include a 5–10 sentence writeup in your README that addresses the following questions:
       - How many neurons and layers did you select for your neural network model?
 Why?
-      Neural network model to predict the success of an organization.
+      I used Neural network model to predict the success of an organization.
 Tried not to overfit the model, so I didn't use a lot of layers.
 1 input and 2 hidden_nodes_layer(units) were 16 and 1.
 Another input and 3 hidden_nodes_layer(units) were 16, 8, and 1.
 The number of epochs for each were 100.
+      I also used deep learning model to see if there would be any differences.

       - Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?